Tritium: Health risks

+Since tritium is a low energy beta (β) emitter, it is not dangerous externally (its β particles cannot penetrate the skin), but it can be a radiation hazard if inhaled, ingested via food or water, or absorbed through the skin.

+Organisms can take up HO, as they would H_{2}O. Plants convert HO into organically bound tritium (OBT), and are consumed by animals.
+HO is retained in humans for around 12 days, with a small portion of it remaining in the body as OBT.
+Tritium can be passed along the food chain as one organism feeds on another, though the metabolism of OBT is less understood than that of HO.
+Tritium can incorporate to RNA and DNA molecules within organisms which can lead to somatic and genetic impacts.
+These can emerge in later generations.

-Tritium is an isotope of hydrogen, which allows it to readily bind to hydroxyl radicals, forming tritiated water (HTO), and to carbon atoms.
-Since tritium is a low energy beta emitter, it is not dangerous externally (its beta particles are unable to penetrate the skin), but it can be a radiation hazard if inhaled, ingested via food or water, or absorbed through the skin.
-HTO has a short biological half-life in the human body of 7 to 14 days, which both reduces the total effects of single-incident ingestion and precludes long-term bioaccumulation of HTO from the environment.
-The biological half life of tritiated water in the human body, which is a measure of body water turn-over, varies with the season.
-Studies on the biological half life of occupational radiation workers for free water tritium in a coastal region of Karnataka, India, show that the biological half life in the winter season is twice that of the summer season.
+HO has a short biological half-life in the human body of 7 to 14 days, which both reduces the total effects of single-incident ingestion and precludes long-term bioaccumulation of HO from the environment.
+The biological half-life of tritiated water in the human body, which is a measure of body water turn-over, varies with the season.
+Studies on the biological half-life of occupational radiation workers for free water tritium in a coastal region of Karnataka, India, show that the biological half-life in winter is twice that of the summer.
 If tritium exposure is suspected or known, drinking uncontaminated water will help replace the tritium from the body.
 Increasing sweating, urination or breathing can help the body expel water and thereby the tritium contained in it.
-However, care should be taken that neither dehydration nor a depletion of the body's electrolytes results as the health consequences of those things (particularly in the short term) can be more severe than those of tritium exposure.
+However, care should be taken that neither dehydration nor a depletion of the body's electrolytes results, as the health consequences of those things (particularly in the short term) can be more severe than those of tritium exposure.